 Myth #1: You should tell your story even when you don’t have a story to tell about this particular topic.

-For instance, one company offers a really valuable online service, with free tutorials and updates on a critical topic.
 So who knows what possessed the founder to come up with a story for his About Page, which basically was, “When we started, we didn’t have the resources we needed.
 So I created them.
 And now, ten years later…”

 Myth #2: Model your marketing stories on movies, campfire stories and fairy tales.

-For instance, recently I saw a website for a writer who wanted to grow her business.
+For instance, recently I saw a website for a copywriter who wanted to grow her business.
 Her About Page casually mentioned that she was born and bred in a very southern state in the US, but now lives in a western state that’s known for cowboys, ranches and wide-open spaces.

 Myth #3: Find a way to use stories in all your marketing content.

 Sometimes a story is not the best way to make a point in your copy.
-However, you may use storytelling to develop the foundation for your copy, even if you express your ideas with bullet points.

 You might tell a story about how clients benefit from your program.
-But when it’s time to write the story, your prospects might be looking for a simple, straightforward list of benefits.
-In that case, you convert your story to a set of strong, conversational bullet points.
-Or you just collect a list of benefits by interviewing your best prospects.
+But at the point of sale, your prospects might be looking for a simple, straightforward list of benefits.

 FREE: Download 17 ways to use stories to make your marketing more effective.
 Download your free report here.